 However, to these theories I incorporate other modalities, including cognitive behavioral therapy (CBT), narrative therapy, and mindfulness concepts.
 CBT identifies how we make meaning of our lives, whether or not our current definitions fit our values and, if not, how to go about changing those definitions to our benefit.
 Narrative therapy “externalizes” problems and emphasizes exceptions to an individual’s problem persona or “story.”
 With this in mind, I might ask a client how “the blues” get in the way of enjoying time with friends or succeeding at school rather than, “Why are you feeling depressed?”
 I find this latter approach particularly useful for work with children and adolescents.

-Raised in the Midwest, I obtained a B.A. in English from Truman State University (MO) in 1993, and my M.S.W. from Smith College School for Social Work in 2002.
-After obtaining my M.S.W, I worked in Northern California on the child and adolescent mental health team of Kaiser Permanente, then served as clinician for an outpatient recovery program for HIV+ mothers.
+I obtained my B.A. from Truman State University (MO) and my M.S.W. from Smith College School for Social Work.
+After obtaining my M.S.W, I worked in Northern California in child and adolescent mental health, as well as dual diagnosis recovery services.
 For 5 years, I lived in London, England, where I developed a therapeutic program for adolescents in foster care.
 I believe my time abroad greatly enriched not only my clinical practice, but also my appreciation for the diversity of human experience.
-Overall, my work as a therapist is incredibly rewarding and, therefore, I bring energy and enthusiasm to it.
+I have been in private practice for over 10 years.

 Group (parenting skills)